Kaizawa Toru

 Received the Commissioner for Cultural Affairs Award (Agency for Cultural Affairs, Japan)

-※ The Foundation for Research and Promotion of Ainu Culture became the Ainu Cultural Foundation in 2013, and was reorganized into the Ainu National Foundation in 2018.
+※2 The Foundation for Research and Promotion of Ainu Culture became and be reorganized into the Foundation for Ainu Culture in 2018.

-Kitano Kobo Tsutomu (Northern Atelier Tsutomu)
+Kita no Kobo Tsutomu (Northern Atelier Tsutomu)

 74-12 Nibutani, Biratori-cho, Saru-gun, Hokkaido 055-0101, Japan